Overview

 Objectives

-• Facilitate organizations in managing and demonstrating their adherence to air quality standards.
+• Facilitate and manage adherence to air quality standards.

 Texas A&M's Commitment

-By integrating real-time monitoring with modern data management, we ensure that our research and utility operations meet or exceed all state and federal emission standards, supporting the university’s mission of sustainable institutional growth.
+By integrating emissions monitoring and data management, research and utility operations meet or exceed emission standards, supporting the university’s Environmental Policy to minimize adverse environmental impacts.

 Impact on Stakeholders